bjerh/javascript/react/README.md

     // good
     import Footer from './Footer';
     ```
+  - **Higher-order Component Naming**:
+  Avoid creating high order components as much as possible.
-  - **Higher-order Component Naming**: Use a composite of the higher-order component's name and the passed-in component's name as the `displayName` on the generated component.
+  Use a composite of the higher-order component's name and the passed-in component's name as the `displayName` on the generated component.
 For example, the higher-order component `withFoo()`, when passed a component `Bar` should produce a component with a `displayName` of `withFoo(Bar)`.

     > Why?
 A component's `displayName` may be used by developer tools or in error messages, and having a value that clearly expresses this relationship helps people understand what is happening.